Sopra20-03/project-server/README.md

 - ‘Global Leaderboard’ which keeps track of not just the team scores but also the individual player scores.
 ## Technologies

-The application is built with the SpringBoot framework.
+The application is built with the [SpringBoot framework](https://spring.io/projects/spring-boot).

 It uses RESTful webservices to provide usage to clients.
 The requests are formatted in JSON.

-The bot player utilizes the "Data Muse" API, which is an API for the English language that allows the use of RESTful calls to find words used in the same context as a specified word as well as their frequency
+The bot player utilizes the "Data Muse" API, which is an API for the English language that allows the use of RESTful calls to find words used in the same context as a specified word as well as their frequency (you can find more information on their [website](https://www.datamuse.com/api/)).

 ## High-level components